virenio/HTTP_GET/README.md

 **Code**

-Code is presented in 2 parts one php server site based files and ESP32 code.
+Code is presented in 3 files, two php server site based files and ESP32 code.
 A database is used to store interim values.

-**Files: outputs_action.php    and HTTP_GET.ino.**
+**Files: outputs_action.php  ,dataTableAccess.php  and HTTP_GET.ino.**

 **HTTP_GET.ino**